-can include fishery performance such as maximizing yield, achieving a target catch rate, and stability in the fishery, among others.
+fishery performance such as maximizing yield, target and/or limit reference points for fishing mortality, and stability in the fishery, among others.

 The initiation and scoping phase is also an opportunity to provide input on an MSE workplan.
 This can include agreement on how discussions will proceed and formation of any specialized working groups to serve as a forum for those discussions, such as a dedicated science-management dialogue group (SMD).
 Other considerations can include how human resources will be deployed to develop and conduct the MSE, whether they be internal full-time positions or externally hired consultants, and a process to review the technical work so stakeholders and managers can have confidence in the MSE outputs.